LayerXcom/safety-oracle/README.md

 -|-|-|-|-|-
 t|-1|-1|1|1|1

-In this case, Clique Oracle and Turán Oracle has not yet detected finality.
+In this case, Clique Oracle and Turán Oracle have not yet detected finality.

 `{A,B,C,D,E}` is the quorum set and `q = 4`, so fault tolerance threshold of Simple Inspector and Inspector `t = ceil(q - n/2) - 1 = ceil(4 - 5/2) - 1 = 1`.